chrisekelley/coconut-sample/README.md

 Help!
 ----
 Check out the project's [issues](https://github.com/vetula/coconut/issues).
-Please help me fix issues and add any problem that you come across.
+Please help us fix issues and add any problems that you come across.